VaronisThreatLabs/SnowGoat/README.md

 ### <p align="center">AKA SnowGoat</p>

-A misconfigured, CTF-like, Snowflake environment.
+A misconfigured, CTF-like, Snowflake environment. this is a test

 ## Table of Contents